Last updated on September 5th, 2019

 - the applicant’s proprietary knowledge of a particular business process or methods of operation must be unusual, not widespread across the organization, and not likely to be available in the Canadian labour market.
 Example: Skill in implementing an off-the-shelf product would not, by itself, meet the standard of specialized knowledge; unless, for example, the product is new or being highly customized to the point of being a “new” product.
 In other words, an ICT applicant is more likely to have truly specialized knowledge if they directly contribute to the (re)development of a product, rather than to the implementation of a pre-existing product.

-In what is clearly a response to the RBC/iGate fiasco, OB-575 also mandates that officers consider:
+In what is clearly a response to the RBC/iGate fiasco, the IRCC website also mandates that officers consider:

 - ICT Specialized Knowledge workers must be clearly employed by, and under the direct and continuous supervision of, the host company;